 Charters Another Option for Students

-The addition of more charter schools is another option supported by many Memphis parents.
+Adding more charter schools is another option supported by many Memphis parents.
 The Memphis Daily News reports that a House committee recently passed through a proposal that would establish a separate panel for approving charter school applications.
 The proposal was sponsored by Republican Rep. Mark White, and would allow charter schools from both Memphis and Nashville districts to seek charter authorization from the nine-member panel appointed by the governor and other state lawmakers.

 “Our underlying principle is quality in the authorizing process,” Matt Throckmorton, executive director of the Tennessee Charter Schools Association, told the Memphis Daily News.
 “And for the last several years, I’ve noticed that our authorization process is becoming more political.”

 While the proposal has been lauded as a way to increase charter schools throughout the state, others have voiced concern that a separate panel would take control of schools away from local districts.
-In addition, some are worried that the additional panel would siphon taxpayer dollars away from the public school system, at a time when schools desperately need more money in their budgets.
+In addition, some are worried that the additional panel would siphon taxpayer dollars away from the public school system at a time when schools desperately need more money in their budgets.

 “This law amounts to nothing more than an unfunded mandate which will blow a hole in local budgets, potentially forcing tax increases to pay for charter schools that weren’t good enough to pass local scrutiny,” Mike Turner, House Democratic Caucus Chairman, told the Memphis Daily News.